Last Updated on

-For a 500 foot run, pipe should be about 2 inches diameter.
+- How far the pipe runs - for a 500 foot run, pipe should be about 2 inches diameter.

 Running Power to an Off Grid Water Pump

-One idea is to run the electrical cords through buried PVC conduit.
+One idea is to run the electrical cords through a buried PVC conduit.
 You can directly wire into your breaker box (if you are a handy electrician), run the cabling through the conduit, and have a GFCI protected outlet with cover popping out of the ground.
 Then you can plug in a cord to your pump.

-Try not to bend the cord too much as you do not want to exceed 360 degrees of accumulated angles.
+Try not to bend the electrical cord too much as you do not want to exceed 360 degrees of accumulated angles.